Oleksandr-Zhabenko/keter-rate-limiting-plugin/README.md

 ## Quick Start

 The following example sets up a simple WAI application with a single rate-limiting rule: 10 requests per 60 seconds from a given IP address.
-It also demonstrates assigning requests to different IP zones.
+It also demonstrates assigning requests to different IP zones using efficient HashMap-based zone resolution.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}